isabella232/training-workshop/instructions/part-1-lesson-3.md

 # Lesson Complete

-On to the next lesson: [Lifecycle enforcement and progression](part-1-lesson-4.md)
+On to the next lesson: [Environment progression and enforcement](part-1-lesson-4.md)